Grupo Supervielle (SUPV) Q3 2025 earnings summary

 Q3 2025 earnings summary

-Third quarter 2025 was marked by severe macroeconomic and regulatory headwinds, including high real interest rates, record reserve requirements, and pre-election volatility, resulting in a net loss of ARS 50.3 billion.
+Third quarter 2025 was marked by macroeconomic and regulatory headwinds, including high real interest rates, record reserve requirements, and pre-election volatility, resulting in a net loss of ARS 50.3 billion.

 Asset quality weakened, with NPL ratio rising to 3.9%, mainly in retail, and early commercial loan stress emerging.